inngest/inngest-js/packages/middleware-encryption/README.md

 ## Usage

 To use the encryption middleware, import and initialize it with your encryption key(s).
 You can optionally provide a custom encryption service.

+By default, the following will be encrypted:

+- All step data
+- Event data placed inside `data.encrypted`

 ```ts
 import { encryptionMiddleware } from "@inngest/middleware-encryption";